sslab-gatech/avpass/docs/README.md

 # Limitations

-AVPASS has several limitation you should know.
+AVPASS has several limitation that you should know.

-- AVPASS does not handle payload inside (especially files in /resource, /assets, /libs).
+- AVPASS does not handle payload inside (especially APK/JAR/so/ZIP files in /resource, /assets, /libs).
 We recommend the developer to develop code inside of your class as possible and then AVPASS will obfuscate your code.

 - AVPASS is vulnerable to dynamic analysis.
 No matter how much you obfuscate, dynamic analysis will eventually find out original intention.